TheSLinux/homepage/README.md

 some mergences that causes very bad and messy logs, please consider to use `cherry-pick` if you want to use any `core` feature on your branch.

+Some important files that are on `core` branch

+* Hook scripts in `bin/`
+* Layout files in `layouts/`
+* Stylesheet files in `content/stylesheet.css`
+* All ruby files in any directories
+* Nanoc configuration files

+This list is not complete.
+It is always safe to use `master` if you are working on *real* contents of the site.
+Any changes to font colors, font size, layouts, bla bla must be on `core` branch.

 *Important notes*: Since 2013 July 28th, the two branches are divergent and you can't merge them.
 The only way to get `core` feature is to use `cherry-pick`.
 However, you should not do that unless you really mean